 Today, I'm going to go deeper and write you a personal letter.
 Are you ready?

 As I mentioned earlier, it can be easy to become sceptical about what you read online.
 I was scrolling down my newsfeed on Facebook yesterday when I came across a post by Prince Ea that caught my attention.
-He asked people to describe how they were feeling, in just one word.
+He asked people to describe how they were feeling in just one word.
 Thought what I thought, although I didn't write anything down.
 It popped from nowhere, and I was pleasantly surprised.
 Exquisite was the word, in case you're wondering.
 I then decided to check the comments to see what others had to say.
-It felt like opening a Pandora's box.
+It felt like opening Pandora's box.
 Over 90% of the 26000 comments at the time were negative.
-It made me realise just how easy it is to get on with our lives, without having an understanding of how others are feeling.
-All this talk about gratitude is not going to help if you are hurting, worse still, if you've got no-one else to talk to, or even if you've got some people to talk to, they just don't get you.
+It made me realise just how easy it is to get on with our lives without having an understanding of how others are feeling.
+All this talk about gratitude is not going to help if you are hurting.
+Worse still, if you've got no one else to talk to, or even if you've got some people to talk to, they just don't get you.